-TBG will pay the Publisher on a monthly basis 50% of the total Merchant Commissions received by TBG for sales generated via the White Label Service.
+TBG will pay the Publisher on a quarterly basis 50% of the total Merchant Commissions received by TBG for sales generated via the White Label Service.

-TBG will deliver monthly payments to the Publisher within sixty (60) days after the end of each calendar month if the monthly payment exceeds £100.
-If the monthly payment is less than £100, it will be carried forward until the next month in which the aggregate monthly payments owed exceeds £100.
+TBG will deliver quarterly payments to the Publisher thirty (30) days after the end of each quarter if the quarterly payment exceeds £100.
+If the quarterly payment is less than £100, it will be carried forward until the next quarter in which the aggregate payments owed exceeds £100.

 TBG shall only be obliged to (and will only) pay any commission on such sales after TBG has received in full its Merchant Commissions.
 Further, for the avoidance of doubt, TBG will not pay commission on any bookings made from any source other than the White Label Service.

 Quarterly payments will be calculated solely based on records maintained by TBG.
 No other measurements or statistics of any kind will be accepted by TBG or have any effect under this Agreement.

 7. THE PUBLISHER’S OBLIGATIONS

 provide such Brand Materials, Brand Data and Brand Marks as is reasonably required by TBG for the purposes of the White Label Service;

 provide access for Customers to the White Label Service from the Publisher’s Website;

 provide to TBG such information as TBG may reasonably require from time to time in order to perform its own obligations under this Agreement and generally co-operate in an efficient and timely manner with TBG in the design, setup and maintenance of the White Label Service;